hirethunk/verbs/docs/states.md

 ## Singleton States

-You may want a state that only needs one iteration across the entire application.
-This is a singleton state; singleton states require no id, since there is no need to differentiate among state instances.
+You may want a state that only needs one iteration across the entire application--this is called a singleton state.
+Singleton states require no id, since there is no need to differentiate among state instances.

-In our events that apply to a singleton state, we simply need to use the [`AppliesToSingletonState`](/docs/technical/attributes#content-appliestosingletonstate) attribute.
+In our events that apply to a singleton state, we simply need to use the `AppliesToSingletonState` [attribute](/docs/technical/attributes#content-appliestosingletonstate).

 ```php
 #[AppliesToSingletonState(CountState::class)]